Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 1. Select the `Chart` sub tab below the worksheet.
 2. Under Data select `VALUE` and set the Aggregation to `Max`.

+**The chart will display a step-based pattern where the prior value is interpolated between data points**.

 <img src="assets/function_chart_locf.png" />